 Following the events of September 11th, 2001, Michael McCastle was driven to join the Military.
 During his 11 years of service as an Air Traffic Controller, he was deployed around the world.
 His passion for fitness and peak human performance eventually led him to serve alongside U.S. Navy SEALs as a safety observer, assistant fitness leader and mental conditioning coach for Naval Special Warfare candidates and top level athletes.

-Currently, Michael holds 4 World Records as a Frog Performance Athlete.
+Currently, Michael holds 4 World Records in Strength & Endurance as a Frog Performance Athlete.
 He is based out of Vancouver, WA, and works as a Certified Mental Strength Coach, Sport Performance Specialist and Public Speaker.
-He is also the Founder of 'Twelve Labors Project', an initiative through which he adopts incredible feats of endurance in an effort to heighten awareness of various causes.
-With over a decade of experience, he continues to help business leaders, corporate teams, entrepreneurs and athletes of all levels achieve a state of exponential growth and peak performance in sport, business and life.
+He is also the Founder of 'Twelve Labors Project', an initiative through which he adopts incredible feats of human performance in an effort to heighten awareness of various causes.
+With over a decade of experience, he continues to help business executives, corporate teams and athletes of all levels achieve a state of exponential growth and peak performance.

 Like the mythological '12 labors of Hercules', his increasingly difficult challenges test his physical and mental limits with the ultimate goal of inspiring others to live with purpose, stand for a cause greater than themselves and be relentless in the pursuit of their goals.

 - A 50k run for Cancer Research (wearing a 40lb vest).

 - A 13-mile, 250-pound tire flip for wounded veterans; he flipped the tire 137 spans along a 500-foot paved street over the course of 10 grueling hours.
 (WR)

 - A Rope Climb that equaled the height of Mount Everest, a full 29,029 feet in just under 27 hours for Parkinson's Disease Research--a cause that hits close to home following the death of his father who suffered from the disease.
 (WR)